Azornes/Comfyui-Model-Resolver/README.md

 ---

-## 🚀 Key Features
+## Key Features

-* **🔍 Intelligent Fuzzy Matching**: Scans local ComfyUI model directories and looks for similar files (ignoring case, extensions, or minor naming differences) with similarity confidence scores.
+- **Find local matches.** ModelResolver scans ComfyUI model directories and compares missing filenames with files on disk.
+It ignores case, extensions, and small naming changes, then shows a similarity score.
-* **☁️ Multi-Source Cloud Downloader**: Searches for and downloads missing files from **CivitAI**, **HuggingFace**, **CivArchive**, **Lora Manager Archive**, and the **ComfyUI-Manager** model database.
+- **Search supported sources.** Find files on CivitAI, Hugging Face, CivArchive, Lora Manager Archive, and the ComfyUI-Manager model database.
-* **🔄 In-Place Workflow Updater**: Safely replaces model names and paths in your current workflow (supporting nested subgraphs and custom nodes like *rgthree's Power Lora Loader* or *LoraManager*).
+- **Update workflows.** Replace model names and paths in the active workflow, including nested subgraphs and loaders from rgthree's Power Lora Loader and LoraManager.
-* **📥 Background Download Manager**: Downloads models asynchronously directly to the correct directories (`checkpoints`, `loras`, `vae`, etc.) with speed tracking, file size display, progress bars, and cancellation/pause support.
+- **Manage downloads.** Send files to their model folders, track speed and progress, and cancel or pause downloads when the selected backend supports it.
-* **🕵️ Loaded Models Inspector**: A dedicated tab displaying all models used in the active workflow, including their strength, physical paths, and disk availability status.
+- **Inspect loaded models.** Review the models used by the active workflow, their physical paths, strength values, and disk status.
-* **📂 Open Containing Folder**: Opens the host system's file manager and selects/highlights the model file where the platform supports it.
+- **Open model folders.** Reveal a model file in the host file manager when the platform supports that action.
-* **🔗 Custom URL Downloads**: Directly paste any custom URL link to download files into target folders with customized names.
+- **Use custom URLs.** Download a file from any direct URL and choose its target folder and filename.

 ---

-## 🛠️ How It Works (Step-by-Step)
+## How It Works (Step-by-Step)

 1. **Load Workflow**: Load any workflow JSON or image into ComfyUI.
 2. **Open Model Resolver**: Open the Model Resolver interface using one of these options: